 Crayons and Art for Community

-Students reflect on the value of art in communicating feelings and culture, while taking part in service to the community.
+Youth reflect on the value of art in communicating feelings and culture, while taking part in service to the community.
 They teach an art lesson to young children to encourage self-expression.
 They plan an environmental service project that puts crayons in the hands of young children.
-The students identify nonprofit organizations or schools that might need crayons, and they arrange collection of gently used crayons and delivery of repackaged crayons.
+The youth identify nonprofit organizations or schools that might need crayons, and they arrange a collection of gently used crayons and delivery of repackaged crayons.
 This project is enhanced when it involves collaboration between classrooms from elementary to high school.

 The learners will...

 - recognize that public art enhances community, and their own art can teach and add joy.

 - communicate with nonprofits and businesses to gain cooperation in the project.